emjburns/asset-store-eb/README.md

 Python web applications are typically run by a WSGI server.
 These web servers can be very simple or feature rich and more complex for production use.
 This project includes both.
 Because WSGI essentially "plugs in" directly to your code, you don't have to change anything to run them on different servers.

+### Development
-For *development* use the built in Flask WSGI server (werkzeug) by simply running the app directly:
+For development use the built in Flask WSGI server (werkzeug) by simply running the app directly:

 ```
 python run.py